-We don’t know exactly what causes Type 1 diabetes.
-But it isn’t linked to lifestyle and so sugar doesn’t directly cause the condition.
-The question of whether sugar directly causes Type 2 diabetes is a bit complicated.
+Many people want to know what causes diabetes.
+We don’t know exactly what causes type 1 diabetes, but it isn’t linked to lifestyle, and so sugar doesn’t directly cause the condition.
+The question of whether sugar directly causes type 2 diabetes is a bit complicated.

 Because diabetes is a condition where blood sugar levels are too high, it’s all too easy to think eating too much sugar is the cause.
 But what’s the truth about sugar and how does it affect diabetes?